jshinonome/vscode-q/README.md

 ### Query Console(default)

 Output just like q console to an output channel.
-The console size is set to the same as q console.
-Use `system "c rows columns"` to change console size.
+The console size is set to the same as q http size.
+Use `system "C rows columns"` to change console size.

 ## Formatter